ranavijayender/AI-IS-THE-FUTURE-maybe-/README.md

 # Bank Term Deposit Subscription Prediction

 ## Project Overview
-[2–3 sentences: what the project predicts and why it matters.]
+This project develops a machine learning model to predict whether a bank customer will subscribe to a term deposit.
+The analysis compares Logistic Regression and K-Nearest Neighbours (KNN), with the final model selected using validation performance.

 ## Dataset
-Bank Marketing Dataset — UCI Machine Learning Repository
+The project uses the Bank Marketing Dataset from the UCI Machine Learning Repository.

 Dataset:
 https://archive.ics.uci.edu/dataset/222/bank+marketing

 ## Machine Learning Approach
-- Data exploration
+- Data exploration and quality assessment
-- Data preprocessing
+- Data preprocessing and feature transformation
 - Logistic Regression
 - K-Nearest Neighbours (KNN)
-- Model validation
+- Model validation and comparison
 - KNN hyperparameter tuning
 - Final evaluation on unseen test data

 ## Final Model
-[State that KNN with k=3 was selected based on validation F1-score.]
+K-Nearest Neighbours with `k = 3` was selected as the final model based on its F1-score on the validation set.
+The final model was retrained using the full training dataset and evaluated on the reserved test set.

 ## Repository Files
-- `B104.ipynb` — Jupyter Notebook
+- `B104.ipynb` — Complete Jupyter Notebook containing the analysis and machine learning pipeline
 - `B104.html` — Executed HTML version of the notebook

-## Tools
+## Tools and Libraries
 - Python
 - Pandas
 - NumPy
 - Matplotlib
 - Scikit-learn
+- Jupyter Notebook
 - Jupyter Notebook